SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 # Theory of operation:
 The Filamentalist uses the axial force delivered by the ERCF gear motor along the filament to drive a spool roller system for filament loading and unloading.
 A one-way clutch style bearing locks against a drive shaft and drives the filament spool to take up filament during an unload.
 For loading and print extruding the clutch disengages and allows for free-spooling of the filament spool simliar to a roller style spool holder.

-The filament driven interface interface uses an adjustable spring clamp that forces the filament against two o-rings that sit on the drive pulley.
+The system uses an adjustable spring clamp that forces the filament against two rotating o-rings that sit on the drive pulley to create a high traction interface.
 An ~3:1 spool rotation ratio is required to provide enough spool rotation range to buffer and unload onto a nearly empty filament spool or a new/full filament spool.
 Because of this range, a full spool is overdriven and some slip is required in the system.
 Thanks to the one-way clutch bearing this slip occurs between the spool rim rollers and the center drive pulley.
 Depending on the weight of the spool the system may experience slippage at the rim on the front rollers.
 This is an acceptable, low drag behavior.

 <p align="center">
 <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/d4a97d975891752a95d3143c7ecd344cd291694b/Filamentalist/Images/Filamentalist6.jpg" width="300" height="400">